Black, Lee among top GOP Tennessee gubernatorial contenders: A look at the candidates

 In the tense primary, the Republicans all share at least one commonality: loyalty to President Trump and his policies.
 Trump won Tennessee with more than 60 percent of the vote in the 2016 presidential election.

-Read on for a look at the GOP frontrunners ahead of the August 2 primary election.
+Read on for a look at the GOP frontrunners ahead of Thursday's primary.

 Diane Black